-LADOT Transportation Planning & Policy sets and achieves long-term policies and goals for the City’s transportation needs.
+LADOT Transportation Planning & Policy conducts and develops research, planning, and policies both to address the City’s short-term transportation needs and to achieve the City’s long-term mobility goals, as called for in the City’s Mobility Plan 2035.
 Transportation planners at LADOT work with the Department of City Planning to develop travel demand projections and define policies to accommodate future conditions in the City of Los Angeles.

 Transit Neighborhood Plans

 In June 2012, the City of Los Angeles, in partnership with Metro, launched an effort to create several Transit Neighborhood Plans (TNPs) that encourage the creation of livable communities and employment centers around the region’s expanding transit network.
 LADOT works closely with the Department of City Planning to develop TNPs that incorporate transportation infrastructure improvements and foster walkable, bikeable, and people-oriented streets that connect people to transit stations.